UltraMessaging/um_perf/README.md

 ### Requirements

-1. Linux-based server (X86, 84-bit, 4 cores or more, hyperthreading turned off,
+1. 3 Linux-based servers (X86, 64-bit).
+One should have at least 6 cores per NUMA node, hyperthreading turned off,
-8 gigabytes or more memory.
+16 gigabytes or more memory
+and a very fast disk.
 2. C compiler (gcc) and related tools.
 3. Ultra Messaging version 6.14, including development files (lbm.h,
 libraries, etc.).

-See [Test Hardware](#informatica-test-hardware) for details of Informatica's test host.
+See [Test Hardware](#informatica-test-hardware) for details of Informatica's test hosts.

 ### Choose CPUs